 6H.
 Case Study #5: Missoula, Montana

 The original version of this Campaign Guide was produced by the North Carolina Department of Transportation Bicycle Program in cooperation with the Department of Environment, Health, and Natural Resources Office for Prevention, the Center for Disease Control, the University of North Carolina Highway Safety Research Center and the State Office of 4-H and Youth Development.
 Text, layout, and information were developed by John Williams, then of Bikecentennial, which has become Adventure Cycling.
-John is now with Tracy-Williams Consulting, and if your Internet connection is working they have an amazingly useful Web page for bicycle planners.
+When this manual was written John was with Tracy-Williams Consulting, and they had an amazingly useful web page for bicycle planners.
 The case studies in this manual were written by Gary MacFadden of Adventure Cycling and Kathleen McLaughlin.
 Funding for the original project was provided by the Federal Highway Administration through the Transportation Improvement Program.
-The manual was updated and posted on the Web by Randy Swart of the Bicycle Helmet Safety Institute, without funding from anybody, but with help from John Williams, in 1997.
-It has been updated at least annually since, with a refresh date at the top.
+The manual was updated and posted on the web by Randy Swart of the Bicycle Helmet Safety Institute, without funding from anybody, but with help from John Williams, in 1997.
+It has been updated several times since, with a refresh date at the bottom.

 California's manual for school-based programs

-If you are conducting a school program, you should use the manual written specifically for that purpose by the State of California.
+If you are conducting a school program, you should check out the Safe Routes to Schools page by the State of California.
 Some of it is California-specific, but it will be worth your while to check it out.
 The material below will still be useful, no matter what your campaign target is.
-And don't miss the Dublin, Ohio kids helmet promotion campaign below.

 1. Bicycle helmet campaigns do good things.

 Want to do something about bicycle safety in your town?
 Something that can save lives and prevent many needless injuries?